 Overpopulation on Earth.

-Colder than the coldest environments on Earth.
+Colder than the coldest enviroments on Earth.
 Often below minus 100 degrees celsius!

 Abundant resources including water.